- What is Diabetes Mellitus?

 - In these animals the body becomes resistant to insulin, so the levels in the body become higher and higher but the blood sugar levels do not fall.

-- If caught early enough, and the underlying factors ( obesity, high fat diet) are corrected, it can be reversed.
+- If caught early enough, and the underlying factors, particularly obesity, are corrected, it can be reversed.

 - Despite its name, insulin is usually required to control it.